danielkinguk/adaptive-perceptive-routing/ietf-121-agenda.md

  ## a.
 Ask for a mailing list

+ ## b.
 Consolidate and advance the drafts

-   iii.
+ ## c.
 Plan for a BoF in Bangkok